Otto-Destiny/A-B-Testing-for-Enrollment-Optimization-in-Distance-Learning-Program/README.md

 ## Overview

-This repository presents a rigorous, data-driven framework for evaluating the effectiveness of outreach strategies in distance learning program admissions.
-The central hypothesis explores whether completing an admissions quiz correlates significantly with enrollment likelihood—informing ROI-positive interventions such as targeted email campaigns.
+This notebook delivers a data-driven framework for analyzing enrollment behavior in a popular Distance Learning Program, with direct implications for conversion strategy and ROI on outreach efforts.
+By integrating NoSQL data extraction from MongoDB, dynamic visualizations, and inferential statistical methods—including A/B testing, chi-square analysis, and odds ratio estimation—it quantifies the impact of admissions quiz completion on actual enrollments.
+Leveraging Python tools like pymongo, pandas, plotly, and statsmodels, the analysis connects backend data with actionable insights.
+Crucially, it informs whether investing in targeted email campaigns to applicants who haven't completed their quiz will yield meaningful enrollment returns—turning raw data into strategic clarity.
 Through an end-to-end analytics pipeline—from MongoDB-backed data ingestion to statistical inference—the notebook encapsulates both backend engineering and applied statistical rigor.
 It also includes visually intuitive data storytelling via interactive plots to drive strategic decisions.

 ## 🔍 Key Objectives